 - Provolone cheese can be used in place of mozzerella.

 - Baby spinach can take the place of arugula in this pesto turkey sandwich.

 - Use a few slices of sourdough bread or a ciabatta roll.

 - For the sliced turkey, leftover turkey from a carved turkey can be used if it's the season for it!

 Interested in upping your sandwich game?
 Here are some more ideas for creating delicious sandwiches that are a bit unique.

 - Chicken Parmesan (chicken breast, marinara sauce, mozzarella, basil)

-- Thanksgiving dinner (turkey, cranberry sauce, stuffing) See my example here!
+- Thanksgiving dinner sandwich (turkey, cranberry sauce, stuffing)

 - Pizza (pepperoni, marinara sauce, mozzarella, additional veggies)

-- Hot wings (grilled chicken, buffalo sauce, bleu cheese dressing, iceberg)
+- Hot wings (grilled chicken, buffalo sauce (buffalo hot sauce and butter), bleu cheese dressing, iceberg)